jmessiass/commander/README.md

 ...
 ```

-Save and relauch your browser.
+Save and relaunch your browser.